organisciak/dissertation/document/6_subjective.md

 Some projects indulge in the variability of human contributions for artistic effect, such as the crowdsourcing fan film *Star Wars* *Uncut* [@pugh_star_2009] and crowdsourcing music video *The Johnny Cash Project*.
 More generally, certain patterns of reactive user-generated content are a familiar part of everyday information system use, such as rating, and commenting.
-Casual online users contribute subjective opinions based on reactions to the content as well as the contributions of other people (Dellarocas and Ritu 2006).
+Casual online users contribute subjective opinions based on reactions to the content as well as the contributions of other people [@dellarocas_what_2006].
-This parallels user-generated content contribution in general (Daugherty et al 2008), though a complication of volunteered subjective information is that it is biased.
+This parallels user-generated content contribution in general [@daugherty_exploring_2008], though a complication of volunteered subjective information is that it is biased.
-For example, many online ratings exhibit a bimodal distribution, seeming to suggest that self-selected contributors tend to be either very negative or positive, with moderate contributors less like to contribute (Hu, et al 2006, Dellarocas and Ritu 2006).
+For example, many online ratings exhibit a bimodal distribution, seeming to suggest that self-selected contributors tend to be either very negative or positive, with moderate contributors less like to contribute [@hu_can_2006; @dellarocas_what_2006].
-Similarly, early contributors of opinion ratings or reviews tend to affect later opinions (Li and Hitt 2006).
+Similarly, early contributors of opinion ratings or reviews tend to affect later opinions (Li and Hitt 2006) - TODO citation.

 Paying workers may lower self-selection biases for subjective tasks.
-However, the most common uses of paid crowds are in the style of human computation (Quinn and Bederson 2011, Law and Ahn 2011): tasks such as evaluation dataset creation (e.g., Snow et al 2008, Novotney and Callison-Burch 2010, Alonso et al 2008) which are premised on the collection of a ground truth.
+However, the most common uses of paid crowds are in the style of human computation [@quinn_human_2011; @law_human_2011]: tasks such as evaluation dataset creation [e.g. @snow_cheap_2008; @novotney_cheap_2010; @alonso_crowdsourcing_2008].
-As a result, much literature focuses on issues of reconciling multiple contributions into a trustworthy output (Sheng et al 2008, Wallace et al.
+As a result, much literature focuses on issues of reconciling multiple contributions into a trustworthy output [@sheng_get_2008; @wallace_who_2011; @eickhoff_increasing_2012];
-2011, Eickhoff and Vries 2012).

 Though personalized crowdsourcing can be applied in numerous contexts, it is particularly valuable in highly-specific on-demand settings: where a person might not have the time to spend on completing a task themselves, but the subjectivity of their needs paired with the specificity of the task means that there are few alternative options.
-Some people do not find optimal completion of such tasks to be worthwhile, a factor influenced by the perceived value of their time and their enjoyment of the task (Marmorstein et al.
+Some people do not find optimal completion of such tasks to be worthwhile, a factor influenced by the perceived value of their time and their enjoyment of the task [@marmorstein_value_1992].
-1992).
-This trade-off is present in areas such as price comparison shopping (ibid) and travel-planning (Gursoy and McCleary 2004).
+This trade-off is present in areas such as price comparison shopping (ibid) and travel-planning [@gursoy_integrative_2004].
 This study does not make any assumptions about where the target person's preferences lie in balancing the quality cost of not personalizing, time cost of completing the task themselves, or monetary cost of personalization.

 The underlying assumption in taste-matching is that you can personalize for a person by finding similar people or groups of people, and using them as a proxy for the target person.
-This mirrors the approach seen in collaborative filtering (e.g., Hofmann 2004), one of the most common forms of recommendation.
+This mirrors the approach seen in collaborative filtering [@hofmann_latent_2004], one of the most common forms of recommendation.
 Collaborative filtering is also similarly motivated at a higher-level, by the difficulty to predict people's subjective desires and needs purely by analyzing the content.
-Where taste-matching differs is that workers contribute data on demand, sidestepping the common collaborative filtering problem of sparse data (Konstan et al., 1997).
+Where taste-matching differs is that workers contribute data on demand, sidestepping the common collaborative filtering problem of sparse data [@konstan_grouplens_1997].

-The taste-grokking approach pursued in this study looks to generate personalized content by asking workers to understand the requester and guess at their tastes and needs; e.g., guessing a requester's opinion on a rating scale.
+The taste-grokking approach pursued in this study looks to generate personalized content by asking workers to understand the requester and guess at their tastes and needs; E.g., guessing a requester's opinion on a rating scale.
-A similar approach was explored by Krishnan et al.
-(2008), where the MovieLens collaborative filtering system was compared to human recommenders.
+A similar approach was explored by @krishnan_who_2008, where the MovieLens collaborative filtering system was compared to human recommenders.
 MovieLens, which functions like a more mature, higher *n* version of taste-matching, was found to perform better.
 Where humans did excel was in recommending for requesters with eclectic or novel tastes.

-Recent work has warned about expected ground truth tasks have subjective components, biasing work around them (Alonso et al 2013).
+Recent work has warned about expected ground truth tasks have subjective components, biasing work around them [@alonso_are_2013].
-Tasks such as document editing (Bernstein et al.
-2010), selecting the best frame of a video (Bernstein et al.
-2011), or rating the similarity between objects
-(Tamuz et al.
-2011) can be argued to contain requester- or worker-specific biases.
+Tasks such as selecting the best frame of a video [@bernstein_crowds_2011] or rating the similarity between objects [@tamuz_adaptively_2011] can be argued to contain requester- or worker-specific biases.
-Some efforts have identified the need to subjective affordances, such as crowdsourced email assistant EmailValet (Kokkalis et al.
-2012), travel-planning system Mobi (Zhang et al.
+Some efforts have identified the need to subjective affordances, such as crowdsourced email assistant EmailValet [@kokkalis_emailvalet_2013], travel-planning system Mobi [@zhang_human_2012], and parts of document-editing system Soylent [@bernstein_soylent_2010].
-2012),
-and parts of document-editing system Soylent (Bernstein et al.
-2010).
 In all three of these cases, the systems allow requesters to communicate their particular tastes and needs with a natural language description.
 In the taste-grokking protocol of our study, we use communication-by-example rather than plain text communication, but this explicit approach constitutes another approach to personalized crowdsourcing.
 While paid crowdsourcing has dealt with subjective tasks before, a generalized approach has not been previously defined.